fermi-controls/grpc-devdb/README.md

 # grpc-devdb

-This service provides information related to device used in Ferilab's control system.
+This service provides information related to device used in Fermilab's control system.
 The service uses gRPC for its protocol.

 ## Building